AVSLab/basilisk/docs/source/Install/installOnMacOS.rst

 Setup On macOS
 ==============

 These instruction outline how to install Basilisk (BSK) on a clean version of macOS.
-The preferred method is to use Python 3.
-For now support is also provided to use the built-in Python 2, but Python 2 support is now a depreciated functionality.
+Basilisk requires the use of Python 3.
+Don't use the Python 2 system that comes with macOS.

 Developer Software Tools